CARV-ICS-FORTH/knot/kubernetes/docker-desktop/README.md

 # Local deployment in Docker Desktop

 To deploy Karvdash in Kubernetes as included with Docker Desktop, you need a working ingress controller and a working Docker registry.
-Then you can start the Karvdash service and reach it at `localtest.me`.
+Then you can start the Karvdash service and reach it at http://localtest.me.
 Each resource and service is defined in a separate YAML, so you can create and destroy them individually.

 Karvdash should run in the `default` namespace (or you need to adjust the permissions and the internal API base URL variable).